Welcome,

 Funko Pop!

-As a company, Funko was founded in 1998, but the first vinyl Funko Pop! figurines were released in 2010 at the San Diego Comic-Con.
-The lines were Heroes (10 figures), Marvel (2), and Ad Icons (3).
-However, the most expensive Funko Pops ever sold was the Willy Wonka Golden Ticket – 2 pack, released in 2016, also at the SDCC.
-This pack is also the rarest Funko Pop, with only 10 pieces made.
-Finishing the top 3 most expensive Funko Pop are the 2013 Clockwork Orange (Glow in the Dark) and the 2012 SDCC Freddy Funko as Iron Man (Metallic).
-For Funko Pop collectors in Australia and worldwide, these represent the pinnacle of rarity and value.
+Among the most valuable Funko Pops worldwide, the most expensive ever sold remains the Willy Wonka Golden Ticket two-pack, released in 2016 at SDCC — an ultra-rare collectible with only 10 pieces ever made.
+This exclusive set is also considered the rarest Funko Pop in existence.
+Completing the top three most valuable Funko Pops are the 2013 Clockwork Orange (Glow in the Dark) and the 2012 SDCC Freddy Funko as Iron Man (Metallic).
+For Funko Pop collectors in Australia and around the world, these ultra-limited editions represent the pinnacle of rarity, value, and demand in the Funko Pop market.

 Funko News

 Funko restarted releasing special limited edition figurines.
-Collectors can only get them on the Funko website, more specifically through a membership and a point system.
 Every month, new Pops will be available and their quantities will vary according to their Tier System.

 I Wish They Made This